2023: Abia PDP passes vote of confidence on Gov Ikpeazu – The Sun Nigeria

 A statement jointly signed by the state party chairman and secretary, Dr. Alwell Asiforo Okere, and Mr. Iro David, noted that attendance at the meeting comprised members of the state working committee of the party, state executive committee members, local government executive committee members and principal officers of the 184 wards in the state.

-However, the party members passed a vote of confidence on the Governor for his giant strides and developments in the state, and for his ability to make Abia State the West African hub for small and medium scale enterprises.
+The party members passed a vote of confidence on the governor for his giant strides and development in the state, and for his ability to make Abia State the West African hub for small and medium scale enterprises.

-According to the communiqué, other reasons for the vote of confidence on the Governor included:

 Leave a Reply